AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Psychological_Line_(PSY).md

 There are three parameters the PSY indicator has, one of them is necessary - the mapping.

-The second parameter sets the period, and the third one allows you to set the series types.
+The second parameter sets the period, and the third one allows you to set the series type.

 The following code sample demonstrates a PSY indicator with parameters set as default: